rodrigozr/sqs-grep/user-scripts.md

 This means that you should **NEVER** use scripts from unknown sources, since those scripts will have full access to your computer.

+The `sqs-grep` invocations below also work when running from NPM without installing anything, by replacing `sqs-grep` with `npx sqs-grep` (`--scriptFile` paths are resolved relative to the current directory, and `sqs_grep_require` keeps working, as described below).

 # User script definition

 ```js